5 Signs Your Retail Store Needs A Makeover

 Do you have some signs in color but others in black and white, some handwritten and some computer generated, some old and faded and some brand new?
 Elements like paint colors, signage, racks and mannequins should be consistent throughout your store.

 Not sure what I'm talking about?
-Go visit a major retailer like Nordstrom and take a look at their displays, signage, etc. Then visit another retailer like Sears and compare.
+Visit a major retailer like Nordstrom and look at their displays, signage, etc. Then, visit another retailer like Sears and compare.

 3. Does your merchandise layout create sensory overload?

-If everything is stacked to the gills, on the same shelving, and lit the same, nothing stands out.
+Nothing stands out if everything is stacked to the gills, on the same shelving, and lit the same.
 If you mix every style, period, and color in the same room, you could overwhelm your customers.
-Information overload prevents sales by tripping the I can't figure this out, I'm an idiot switch.
+Information overload prevents sales by tripping the I can't figure this out; I'm an idiot switch.
 Customers interested in buying (or they never would have entered your store,) leave empty-handed.

 Take a minute to try to see your store as a new customer.
 What do you see?